altruios/namshubettulpa/public/namshubettuple/errors.md

 ~There was a pause.~
 "Well.
 Don’t get distracted again."
-*There was a skuffeling of chairs, and Kent turned around to see they had left.*
+*There was a scuffling of chairs, and Kent turned around to see they had left.*
 }
 {
 ~Both were going to the same place.~